stanbaek/ece387/_sources/Labs/Lab11_AprilTag.md

 ## Printing April Tag information

+Rerun the `lab4.launch` file on the robot.
+You should see the camera feed reopen and see no errors in the command line (you may need to unplug and plug your camera back in).

 Create a node on the master in lab4 called `apriltag_dist.py`.
 Import the appropriate AprilTag message.
 Subscribe to the `tag_detections` topic.
 Print the identified AprilTag ID and distance.
 If the camera sees multiple tags, it should print the information for each tag.